TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 #### 2.2.2 * Post new credit record(bottle recycle)

-When recycling bottles, the user should not exceed **50 meters** distant from the given trash.
+When recycling bottles, the user should not exceed **50 meters** distant from the given trash can.

 ```
 POST recycle/credit/record/new/bottle_recycle